grisu48/ansible-lempo/README.md

 # Lempo

-Lempo is a configurable ansible role for setting up a LEMP (Linux, nginx, MariaDB, PHP) server.
-This role works with
+Lempo is a configurable ansible role for setting up a LEMP (Linux, `nginx`, `mariadb`, `php`) server.
+This role works currently with

-* openSUSE Leap
+- openSUSE Leap 15.2

 ## TODOs